Pisces (constellation): In non-Western astronomy

 The stars of Pisces were incorporated into several constellations in Chinese astronomy.
 Wai-ping ("Outer Enclosure") was a fence that kept a pig farmer from falling into the marshes and kept the pigs where they belonged.
 It was represented by Alpha, Delta, Epsilon, Zeta, Mu, Nu, and Xi Piscium.
 The marshes were represented by the four stars designated Phi Ceti.
 The northern fish of Pisces was a part of the House of the Sandal, Koui-siou.

-Astrology

-Pisces is a dim zodiac constellation between Aquarius and Aries.
-While astrological sign, water sign Pisces is deemed to fix on ecliptical longitudes 330° to 0, when the sun figures at these it is now mostly in Aquarius, due to the precession from when the constellation and the sign coincided.
-Precession results in Western astrology's zodiacal divisions, thus, not corresponding in the current era to the constellations that carry alike names while Jyotiṣa, widely used in Hindu and Jain culture, will assign events to the Sun's current background constellations.